|MP 9.03.22||Endothelial Keratoplasty|

 “Future research should be directed at assessing better surgical techniques for increasing endothelial cell survival with endothelial procedures, whether this represents new surgical techniques and/or new instrumentation….
 Both new surgical techniques such as Descemet’s membrane endothelial keratoplasty and new insertion techniques must be validated by basic laboratory ex vivo studies and large, well-designed cohort or randomized controlled studies and/or long-term prospective studies demonstrating complication rates and long-term endothelial cell survival.”

-A number of studies included in the AAO review were from Chen, Terry, and colleagues at the Devers Eye Institute.
+A number of studies included in the AAO review were from Chen and colleagues at the Devers Eye Institute.
 One of the publications reported 6-month clinical outcomes from 100 of the first 150 consecutive eyes treated by DSAEK at this tertiary care center during 2005 and 2006.
-(3) Fifty eyes were not available for 6-month follow-up due to illness, death, or residence out of state.
-Preoperatively, every patient had a diagnosis of endothelial dysfunction with clinically evident stromal edema; BCVA averaged 20/86 and uncorrected visual acuity (UCVA) averaged 20/155.
-Cataract surgery (n = 51) was concurrently performed if the patient had visually significant cataract or mild cataract with expectation of progression and minimal remaining accommodative amplitude.
-At 6-month follow-up all grafts were clear and there were no primary graft failures.
-There was an average gain of >4 Snellen lines with an average BCVA of 20/38.
+(2) Fifty eyes were not available for 6-month follow-up due to illness, death, or residence out of state.
+Preoperatively, every patient had a diagnosis of endothelial dysfunction with clinically evident stromal edema; BCVA averaged 20/86, and uncorrected visual acuity (UCVA) averaged 20/155.
+Cataract surgery (n=51) was concurrently performed if the patient had visually significant cataract or mild cataract with expectation of progression and minimal remaining accommodative amplitude.
+At 6-month follow-up, all grafts were clear, and there were no primary graft failures.
+There was an average gain of greater than 4 Snellen lines with an average BCVA of 20/38.
 Eighty-five percent of eyes had better visual acuity than they had preoperatively, and 81% obtained vision of 20/40 or better.
-When patients were excluded due to other possible causes of visual loss such as macular or glaucomatous damage, BCVA improved from 20/60 to 20/30 (n =74), with an average gain of 3 Snellen lines.
+When patients were excluded due to other possible causes of visual loss such as macular or glaucomatous damage, BCVA improved from 20/60 to 20/30 (n=74), with an average gain of 3 Snellen lines.
 Eighty-eight percent of eyes in this group had better visual acuity at 6 months than they had preoperatively, and 97% of eyes had obtained a vision of 20/40 or better.
 The reporting of results on visual acuity did not distinguish between patients who had received concurrent cataract surgery and those whose improvements could be attributed entirely to DSAEK.

-A search of the MEDLINE database, performed to identify additional reports published after the AAO technology assessment, identified several case reports on complications (e.g., epithelial ingrowth and adverse effects of the bubbles) as well as a number of papers on DSEK/DSAEK technique.
+Searches of the MEDLINE database, performed to identify additional reports published after the AAO technology assessment, have identified case reports on complications (e.g., epithelial ingrowth and adverse effects of the bubbles), as well as a number of papers on DSEK/DSAEK technique.
 Chen and colleagues reported the effect of training on outcomes following DSAEK.
-(4) Of 327 consecutive cases performed at their tertiary care centers during 2005–2007, 235 were performed by the attending corneal surgeon and 92 were performed by the corneal fellows.
+(3) Of 327 consecutive cases performed at their tertiary care centers during 2005–2007, 235 were performed by the attending corneal surgeon, and 92 were performed by the corneal fellows.
 Loss to follow-up at 6 months (36% to 37%) was due to illness, death, or residence out of state.
-For the 208 patients who returned for the 6-month assessment, 91% of those treated by the attending surgeon and 69% of those treated by fellows had alsoundergone concurrent phacoemulsification for visually significant cataract at the time of DSAEK.
+For the 208 patients who returned for the 6-month assessment, 91% of those treated by the attending surgeon and 69% of those treated by fellows had also undergone concurrent phacoemulsification for visually significant cataract at the time of DSAEK.
 There were no graft failures in either group, and all grafts were clear at the 6-month assessment.
-Dislocations and endothelial cell loss were similar in the 2 groups of patients (2% vs.1% dislocations and mean cell loss of 32% and 35%).
-Patients from both groups gained about 4 Snellen lines, with a 6-month average best corrected visual acuity of 20/37 and 20/36.
+Dislocations and endothelial cell loss were similar in the 2 groups of patients (2% vs.1% dislocations, respectively, and mean cell loss of 32% and 35%, respectively).
+Patients from both groups gained approximately 4 Snellen lines, with a 6-month average best corrected visual acuity of 20/37 and 20/36.
 Vision of 20/40 or better was obtained by 78% of patients treated by attending surgeons and 90% of patients treated by fellows.
 Vision of 20/20 or better was obtained by 14% of patients treated by attending surgeons and 3% treated by fellows.

 Femtosecond Laser-Assisted Corneal Endothelial Keratoplasty (FLEK)